ropensci-archive/fulltext/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 2 downstream dependencies.
+* I have run R CMD check on the 3 downstream dependencies.
 No errors were found.
 Summary at <https://github.com/ropensci/fulltext/blob/master/revdep/README.md>

 --------

-This version includes xxxx
+This version includes primarily performance and behavior improvements to the function ft_get(); as well as a few bug fixes to other functions.

 Thanks!
 Scott Chamberlain